-(ii) Reduction in the use of SUPs through enactment of tax levy on plastic bags. (iii) Increased capacity of renewable energy (iv) Increased number of people served by the waste management facilities (gender-disaggregated). (v) Increased number of people benefitting from the coastal protection measures (gender-disaggregated).
-Environmental and Social Category B Environmental and Social Information Environmental and Social Policy and categorization : AllB's Environmental and Social Policy (ESP), including the Environmental and Social Exclusion List (ESEL) and provisions related to RBF, are applicable to this Program.
-This Program is classified as Category B as per AllB's ESP, as it covers a limited number and scale of potentially adverse environmental and social impacts.
+Reduction in the use of SUPs through enactment of tax levy on plastic bags. (ii) (iii) Increased capacity of renewable energy Increased number of people served by the waste management facilities (gender-disaggregated). (iv) (v) Increased number of people benefitting from the coastal protection measures (gender-disaggregated).
+Environmental and Social Category Environmental and Social Policy and categorization: AllB's Environmental and Social Policy (ESP), including the Environmental and Environmental and Social Exclusion List (ESEL) and provisions related to RBF, are applicable to this Program.
+This Program Social Information is classified as Category B as per AIIB's ESP, as it covers a limited number and scale of potentially adverse environmental and social impacts.
 The Bank has reviewed the set of actions agreed with the government under the ADB's PBG, and the applicable national environmental and social (ES) systems for the government expenditure programs covered by the Program.
 All the implementing agencies responsible for the different budget expenditure programs have already developed and applied their ES risks and impact assessment systems, with support from the ADB.
-Environmental and Social Instruments .
+Environmental and Social Instruments.
 The Bank conducted an assessment of ES systems in compliance with the AIIB ESP Section 15.1.
 Based on the assessment, an ES System Assessment Report (ESSA Report) was prepared.
-The ESSA Report will be shared with the Ministry of Finance (MOF) and be publicly disclosed on the AIIB's website.
+The Maldivian version of the ESSA summary has been disclosed on the Ministry of Finance's website (at link) and the ESSA Report in English (with summary in Maldivian) is available on the AIIB's website.
 The assessment encompasses a review of the government policy and regulatory framework, ES systems applied by various implementing agencies, and their implementation capacity as well as the screening and assessment of the potential ES risks and impacts of the activities supported by the Program.
 On the basis of the ESSA Report, the AIIB, in consultation with the Client, determines the appropriate instrument to address the ES risks and impacts associated with underlying investment activities.
 The ESSA Report suggests an ES Action Plan (ESAP), which will get attached to the financing agreement with the MOF.
 The ESAP encompasses an action related to introduction of environmental and social due diligence on Labor and Working Conditions (LWC) at procurement of certain technologies (Solar PV) and supply chain management.
 Environmental Aspect.
 Environmental risks and impacts are limited to possible biodiversity and ecosystem impacts related to some of the anticipated coastal protection activities.
 Each site selected for coastal protection will undergo a thorough ES impact assessment (ESIA) in compliance with the national ES Framework with site-specific risks and adverse impacts mitigation measures will be set up for each of investments sites.
 The Bank does not anticipate any significant environmental risks or adverse impacts on the rest of the budget expenditure programs (i.e., reduction of single-use plastics, widening the coverage of green tourism tax, renewable energy).
-The national ES framework applied by designated implementing agencies for all the budget expenditure programs supported by the Program has been developed with support from international development agencies and Multilateral Development Banks (MDBs, particularly the World Bank and ADB) based on their ESPs and the United Nations Environment Program (UNEP) E&S guidelines for sustainable finance.
-The existing national
+The national ES framework applied by designated implementing agencies for all the budget expenditure programs supported by the Program has been developed with support from international development agencies and Multilateral Development Banks (MDBs, particularly the World Bank and ADB) based on their

-ES systems are fully functional, have largely sufficient in-house implementation capacities, with support if and where necessary from credible external consultancy firms.
+ESPs and the United Nations Environment Program (UNEP) E&S guidelines for sustainable finance.
+The existing national ES systems are fully functional, have largely sufficient in-house implementation capacities, with support if and where necessary from credible external consultancy firms.
 Overall, it complies with the AIIB's ESP.